والأداء أنواع كامل و قاصر و ما هو شبيه بالقضاء

 وامهار عبد غيره وتسليمه بعد الشراء حتى تجبر علي القبول و ينفذ إعتاقه فيه دون إعتاقها

-This is an example of adāʾ which resembles qaḍāʾ in terms of ḥuqūq al-ʿibād.
-The example mentioned here is the case of a man stipulating someone else's slave as mahr, in order for him to get married.
+This is an example of adāʾ which resembles qaḍāʾ in ḥuqūq al-ʿibād.
+The case is that of a man stipulating someone else's slave as mahr for marriage.

-Furthermore, the example resembles qaḍāʾ as if the husband set the slave free before handing it over as mahr to his wife, then this would be accepted, as he is the owner after purchasing the slave.
-Even though he made an oath he would hand the slave over as mahr, the wife cannot set the slave free whilst the slave is in her husband's possession.
-As soon as she is handed the slave as mahr, she becomes the owner of the slave, and only in this case can she set the slave free if she wishes.
+The example resembles qaḍāʾ in a further respect: if the husband freed the slave before handing him over as mahr, the manumission would take effect, since he is the slave's owner from the moment of purchase.
+Even though he has sworn to deliver the slave as mahr, the wife cannot free the slave while the slave is still in her husband's possession.
+She becomes owner only on receipt of the slave as mahr, and only then can she free him if she wishes.

 و القضاء أنواع أيضا بمثل معقول و بمثل غير معقول و ما هو في معنى الأداء